Titou-Onee/CloudDevOps_ecommerce/README.md

     - creation of the ecommerce application on the cluster
 - **Prometheus** :
     - Installation and configuration on the cluster
-    - Creation of alerts
+    - Creation of alerts on argocd state
 - **Grafana** :
     - Installation and configuration with Prometheus
-    - Creation and importation of dashboards
+    - Creation and importation of dashboards for full cluster data overview
 ---

 ### 3. Kubernetes Environment